Peter Tosh: Family

 Tosh's girlfriend Evonne was killed in a car crash in 1973.
-Tosh was in a relationship with his wife Marlene Brown for about five years from 1982; she was 21 at the start of the relationship.
-Tosh had ten children including Carlos Andrew (1967), Gamal Jawara (mother Melody Cunningham), Aldrina Michelle and youngest Niambe.
+Tosh was in a relationship with his future wife Marlene Brown for about five years from 1982; she was 21 at the start of the relationship.
+Tosh had ten children including Carlos Andrew (1967), Gamal "Tosh 1" Jawara McIntosh (1980-2020) (mother Melody Cunningham), Aldrina Michelle and his youngest, Niambe, who has since 2009 been the administrator of her late father's estate.
 The others are his sons Horace David, Stephen, and Nabii; and his daughters Sheba, Camille Erone, and Tobi.

 Murder

 On 11 September 1987, after Tosh returned to his home in Jamaica, a three-man gang came to his house on motorcycles demanding money.
-Tosh replied that he did not have any with him, but the gang did not believe him.
+Tosh replied that he did not have any with him, but the gang did not believe Tosh.
 They remained at his residence for several hours and tortured Tosh in an attempt to extort money from him.
 Over the hours, as various associates of Tosh arrived to visit him, they were also taken hostage by the gunmen.
 The gunmen included chief thug Dennis "Leppo" Lobban, a man whom Tosh had previously befriended and tried to help find work after Lobban's release from a lengthy jail sentence.

 Tosh said he did not have any money in the house, after which Lobban and the fellow gunmen opened fire in a reckless manner.
 Tosh was shot twice in the head and killed.
 Herbalist Wilton "Doc" Brown and disc jockey Jeff 'Free I' Dixon also died as a result of wounds sustained during the robbery.
 Several others in the house were wounded, including Tosh's common-law wife Andrea Marlene Brown, Free I's wife Yvonne ("Joy"), Tosh's drummer Carlton "Santa" Davis, and musician Michael Robinson.

 According to Police Commissioner Herman Ricketts, Lobban surrendered and two other men were interrogated but not publicly named.
 Lobban pled innocent during his trial, telling the court he had been drinking with friends.
 The trial was held in a closed court due to the involvement of illegal firearms.
 Lobban was ultimately found guilty by a jury of eight women and four men and sentenced to death by hanging.

 In 1995, Lobban's sentence was commuted and he remained in jail.
 Another suspect was acquitted due to insufficient evidence.
 The other two gunmen were never identified by name.